sethbrasile/personal-blog/content/cv.md

 #### Chickasaw Nation Division of Commerce
 #### Jun 2012 - Aug 2013 · 1 yr 3 mos

-Standard enterprise "IT Guy" - the guy that shows up to reboot your computer and then hear "that didn't work when I did it."
+Standard enterprise "IT Guy" - the guy that shows up to reboot your computer.